HSTA VB Retiree – Eligibility

 - A retired employee.
 You do not need to be covered under an EUTF Active Employee Plan at the time of retirement to be eligible to enroll in the EUTF retiree plans.
 Membership in the HSTA VB retiree plans is limited to only those currently enrolled and who maintain continuous enrollment.

 - The surviving spouse, Domestic Partner or Civil Union Partner (DP/CUP) of a deceased retired employee, provided the spouse or DP/CUP does not remarry or enter into another domestic or civil union partnership.

-- The unmarried child of a deceased retired employee, provided the child is under age 19 with no surviving parent.
+- The unmarried child of a deceased retired employee provided the child is under age 19 or under age 24 provided they are full-time students attending an accredited school, college, university or technical school, with no surviving parent.

 The following persons are eligible for coverage as dependents in the benefit plans offered or sponsored by the EUTF for Retirees:

 - The Retiree’s legal Spouse, Domestic Partner or Civil Union Partner(DP/CUP).

 - Note: A spouse or partner who is eligible for Medicare must be enrolled in Medicare Part B to be covered by an EUTF retiree medical and/or prescription drug plan.